Find out why teachers and school leaders love PlanBee

 The 2021 Mental Health Awareness Week takes place from 10-16th May.
 The theme this year is nature.

 Mental Health Awareness Week started 21 years ago.
 It is an annual event where people in the UK are encouraged to focus on achieving good mental health.
-The aim of this week is to get people thinking about and talk about all aspects of mental health.
+The aim of this week is to get people thinking about and talking about all aspects of mental health.

 Nature has more benefits than ‘just’ providing food and cleaning our air.
 Time spent connected to nature helps humans feel grounded, it lowers our stress levels and can give us perspective on our lives.
 Slowing down and appreciating nature aids our ability to concentrate and improves our powers of observation.